danadalis/LEMH-Server/README.md

 ```
 mysql_secure_installation
 ```
-Finally, you can make sure MariaDB is installed and working correctly by logging using the following command.

 ##### **Log into MariaDB**
 Test to make sure things are working by logging in to MySQL, then exiting.
 ```